CodingDoggo/Infinum_Nikola_Miladinovic/README.md

 2. Configure the following environment variables:
    - For variables with "your_" prefix: Replace with your actual credentials
    - For other variables: Keep the default values as shown
+# Note: When using Docker, you can set any password for `DATABASE_PASSWORD` since the database runs in an isolated container.
+However, if you’re running PostgreSQL locally (outside of Docker), you must use the password configured for your local PostgreSQL instance.
+It is recommended to use the same password in both environments to simplify configuration and minimize connection issues.

 ```
 FRONTEND_TARGET="localhost"